 “Chess is Life,” Bobby Fischer once asserted.
 This simple but profound statement may possess a deeper meaning when one understands that chess gives us so many lessons of life.
 Perhaps one’s career in chess may have its own independent life.

 While we can choose to play chess until our last days, there are instances where it has literally happened to some.
 There are scenes from Ingmar Bergman’s movie The Seventh Seal where Swedish knight Antonius Block plays chess with Death.
 This movie was a historical fantasy, but how often does chess and death cross paths?
 I know of several people, afflicted with terminal illnesses, who have spent their last days enjoying chess.
-In other cases, playing chess and death is unexpected.
+In other cases, the intersection of playing chess and death is unexpected.

 Although rare, cases where players have died at the chessboard, do happen.
 Imagine the horrifying thought of your opponent being stricken at the board with an illness or overcome by asthma, stroke, or heart attack.
 There have been a few recent cases, but the first time it was brought to my attention was the death of Kurt Meier of Seychelles.